dr-aheydari/ScientificComputing-Math233/OpenMP_ForMacs/Tests/README.md

-These test cases are taken directly from [Prof. Theillard's](https://appliedmath.ucmerced.edu/content/maxime-theillard) example codes from lecture.
+These test cases are taken directly from [Prof. Theillard's](https://appliedmath.ucmerced.edu/content/maxime-theillard) lecture examples.
 All codes compile and executed as expected on macOS High-Sierra, Mojave and Catalina.